bosonprotocol/boson-protocol-contracts/docs/local-development.md

   - "remove": list of facets that will be completely removed
   - "skip" allows you to specify methods that will be ignored during the process.
 - Update `version` in `package.json`.
 If the version in `package.json` matches the existing version in addresses file, you will have to explicitly confirm that you want to proceed.
 - Run `npm run upgrade-facets:local`.
 This will deploy new facets and make all necessary diamond cuts.
-It also updates the existing addresses file `addresses/31337-localhost.json` and outputs the upgrade log to the console.
+It also updates the existing addresses file `addresses/<chain-id>-<environment>.json` (for example `addresses/31337-localhost.json` if you are using a default local hardhat node) and outputs the upgrade log to the console.

 ### Using the protocol